Skip to main content

 • Bleeding from the gum tissue around the crown

-• The crown has come off entirely
+• The crown has come off entirely, leaving the prepared tooth exposed

 If you are experiencing a dental concern outside regular hours, an emergency dentist can provide same-day assessment and guidance.